Tips and Tricks

 Passing Data from an Included Template

-The variables that we create with {var} or {default} in the included template exist only in it and are not available in the including template.
-If we want to pass some data from the included template back to the including one, one of the options is to pass an object to the template and set the data to it.
+Variables created using {var} or {default} in an included template exist only within that template and are not available in the including template.
+If you want to pass some data back from the included template to the including one, one option is to pass an object to the template and insert the data into it.

 Main template: